Spring Means Alliums Aplenty: Celebrate with a Spanish Calçotada!

 Melt butter in small saucepan over low heat.
 When melted, remove from heat and stir in vanilla, orange juice and honey.

 In large mixing bowl, combine remaining ingredients except raisins.
 Add honey mixture and stir till moistened.
 Spread on cookie sheet and bake for 30 min.
 Remove from oven, reducing heat to 300°, and turn with spatula.
 Return to oven and bake for 15 min., take it out and turn again.
 Return to oven for another 15 minutes until toasty.
-Cool thoroughly, stir in raisin and store in quart zip-lock bags.
+Cool thoroughly, stir in raisins and store in quart zip-lock bags.
 (I keep them in the freezer until needed.)

 Epic Black Bean Chili Fit for a Crowd